Social media marketing in 2019: trends, predictions, and advice from the experts

 As a result, perhaps it’s no wonder that LinkedIn groups and Facebook groups became increasingly popular in 2018 - a trend that is sure to continue.

 Responsiveness is crucial for social media marketing in 2019.
-It’s one thing to pump out content from your social channels, but you need to show that you’re keeping an active presence and getting involved in relevant conversations.
+It’s one thing to pump out content from your social channels, but you need to show that you’re keeping an active presence and getting involved in relevant conversations, try looking at content calendar tools to help you save time and plan better.
 If someone reaches out to your brand, your goal should be to respond as quickly as possible whether it’s giving customer service, or building rapport with others in the industry.

 “People these days expect engagement and they expect it quickly.” - Chris Strub